Cash out refinance on a rental property: 2020 rates and guidelines

 Keep in mind, too, that many lenders are offering loans outside of Fannie/Freddie rules.
 They create their own programs that are more lenient on LTV, cash-out, credit, and more.

-Many home investors buy a run-down property with plans to fix it up and take the equity out soon after with a cash-out refinance.
+Many home investors buy a run-down property with plans to fix it up.
+You may plan to fix-and-flip using a cash-out refinance to fund home improvements.

 While this is allowed, waiting periods apply.